jmussman/okta-password-import-hook-dotnet/README.md

 The unit and integration tests are written with xUnit with Moq.
 Open the project in a suitable IDE which supports .NET Core 6 and running tests.

-## Project Goals
+## Project

-This project addresses four goals:
+This project addresses several goals:

 * Provide an example of a Password Import inline hook.
-* How to handle the dynamic JSON requests and responses using dynamic objects.
+* Show how to handle the dynamic JSON requests and responses using dynamic objects.
+* Demonstrate the use of an Active Directory server for password verification.
 * Demonstrate the use of an LDAP server for password verification.
-* Show unit and integration testing strategies for unmockable code, e.g. LdapConnection.
+* Show unit and integration testing strategies for unmockable code, e.g. DirectoryContext and LdapConnection.

 ### Architecture